DataDog/documentation/content/en/synthetics/test_coverage/_index.md

 1. Select a RUM application from the **Application** dropdown menu or a view from the **View Name** dropdown menu.
 2. Click **Custom** to filter the data on [custom actions][4], which are unique and offer more accurate coverage results compared to generated actions.
 If you want to include generated actions in the test coverage analysis, select **All Actions**.
-3. Identify gaps in your test coverage by examining the information presented in the following sections of the Test Coverage page:
+3. Identify gaps in your test coverage by examining the information presented in the following sections of the [Test Coverage page][1]:

-**Test Coverage Overview**
-: Displays the percentage of actions being tested, the percentage of actions being tested weighted by the number of real user interactions, and a list of top views with their counts of user sessions and browser tests, and the percentage of actions being tested.

 **Untested Actions**
 : Displays the number of untested user actions, the number of total actions collected, and a list of top actions that real users most interact with but are _not_ being tested.